Jack Frost–Big Boulder Ski Resort

-Jack Frost–Big Boulder are two separate ski areas operated as one resort.
-It is located in Kidder Township, Carbon County, near White Haven, Pennsylvania, part of the Pocono Mountains region.
-Previously operated by Peak Resorts, it was purchased by Vail Resorts in 2019.
+Jack Frost–Big Boulder is a resort with two separate ski areas.
+It is located in Kidder Township, Pennsylvania, in the Pocono Mountains region of Northeastern Pennsylvania.
+In 2019, the resort, which had been owned and operated by Peak Resorts, was purchased by Vail Resorts.

 Big Boulder

-Big Boulder opened in 1947 and employee John Guresh is credit with developing the first usable snow making equipment while working there in the 1950's.
-Big Boulder resort has three main parks, Big Boulder Park, LOVE Park (Inspired by Philadelphia's LOVE Park a popular destination for skateboarders), and Freedom Park, on certain weekends it can have more.
-Especially after a competition in which they create new terrain.
-During the 2020/21 ski season, Vail made the decision to considerably reduce the number of terrain parks at Big Boulder and market the mountain as a learning hill.
-It remains to be seen if this is a temporary COVID-19 pandemic related change or if Vail has decided to take away what made Boulder special when compared to today’s mega resorts.
+Big Boulder opened in 1947, and employee John Guresh is credit with developing the first usable snow making equipment while working there in the 1950s.
+Big Boulder resort has three main parks, Big Boulder Park, Freedom Park, and LOVE Park, inspired by Philadelphia's LOVE Park a popular destination for skateboarders.

+During the 2020-21 ski season, Vail made the decision to considerably reduce the number of terrain parks at Big Boulder and market the mountain as a learning hill.
+It remains to be seen if this is a temporary COVID-19 pandemic-related change, or if Vail has decided to take away what made Boulder special when compared to today’s mega resorts.
 The resort has two lodges, the main lodge, which is located at the bottom of the mountain and can be seen from the parking lot.
-Inside there are cafes and other services for the snowboarders/skiers.
+Inside there are cafes and other services for the snowboarders and skiers.
 The other lodge, located at the bottom of Big Boulder Park, is called the lower lodge.
 The lower lodge includes an outdoor grill, a bar a pro shop, and the entire lodge is sponsored by Red Bull Energy Drink.